WordPress/gutenberg/docs/coding-guidelines.md

 ## PHP

-We use
-[`phpcs` (PHP\_CodeSniffer)](https://github.com/squizlabs/PHP_CodeSniffer) with the [WordPress Coding Standards ruleset](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) to run a lot of automated checks against all PHP code in this project.
+We use [`phpcs` (PHP\_CodeSniffer)](https://github.com/squizlabs/PHP_CodeSniffer) with the [WordPress Coding Standards ruleset](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) to run a lot of automated checks against all PHP code in this project.
 This ensures that we are consistent with WordPress PHP coding standards.

-The easiest way to use PHPCS is [local environment](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md#local-environment).
-Once that's installed, you can check your PHP by running `npm run lint-php`.
+The easiest way to use PHPCS is with the built-in [local environment](https://github.com/WordPress/gutenberg/blob/master/CONTRIBUTING.md#local-environment).
+Once that's installed, you can check your PHP by running `composer run-script lint`.

 If you prefer to install PHPCS locally, you should use `composer`.
 [Install `composer`](https://getcomposer.org/download/) on your computer, then run `composer install`.
-This will install `phpcs` and `WordPress-Coding-Standards` which you can the run via `vendor/bin/phpcs`.
+This will install `phpcs` and `WordPress-Coding-Standards` which you can run with `composer run-script phpcs`.